Margaret Chase Smith: Early career

 Following her high school graduation, Chase briefly taught at the Pitts School, a one-room school near Skowhegan.
 She also coached the girls' basketball team at Skowhegan High (1917–18).
 She was a business executive for the Maine Telephone and Telegraph Company (1918–1919) before joining the staff of the Independent Reporter, a Skowhegan weekly newspaper (owned by Clyde Smith) for whom she was circulation manager from 1919 to 1928.
 She became involved with local women's organizations.
 She co-founded the Skowhegan chapter of the Business and Professional Women's Club in 1922, and served as editor of the club's magazine, The Pine Cone.
 From 1926 to 1928, she was president of the statewide organization, the Maine Federation of Business and Professional Women's Clubs.
+She was a member of the Junior League of Bangor, ME.
 She became treasurer of the New England Waste Process Company in 1928 and was also employed as an office worker with the Daniel E. Cummings Woolen Company, a local textile mill.

 On May 14, 1930, Chase married Clyde Smith, who was 21 years her senior.
 She soon became active in politics and was elected to the Maine Republican State Committee, on which she served from 1930 to 1936.
 After Clyde was elected to the U.S. House of Representatives from Maine's 2nd congressional district in 1936, Smith accompanied her husband to Washington, D.C., to serve as his secretary.
 In this position, she managed his office, handled his correspondence, conducted research, and helped write his speeches.
 She also served as treasurer of the Congressional Club, a group composed of the wives of congressmen and Cabinet members.